jemcap/code-quiz/README.md

 # code-quiz

-code-quiz is a project which mainly involves using JavaScript to create a functional Quiz application.
+code-quiz is a project which mainly involves using JavaScript and working with Web APIs to create a functional Quiz application.
 This is the sixth module challenge assessment of the Front-End Web Development Bootcamp.

 ## Installation